ferrous26/keychain/README.markdown

                 KSecAttrServer   => 'github.com'
         })

-        # print the password if the entry exists
+        # work with the entry if it exists
         if item.exists?

+           # print the account name (user name)
+           puts item.metadata[KSecAttrAccount]

+           # print the password
            puts item.password
         end